bellgreenb/Mathematics-Website/README.md

 This is a frontend website using HTML and CSS only.
+Special thanks to LogoMakr for pngs.